 A strong economy is good for all Virginians.
 I will remain focused on policies that spur economic growth, create an environment for small businesses to thrive, create more jobs for hard working Americans, and grow paychecks.
 It’s the American entrepreneurial spirit—not Washington—that is guiding our nation’s economy forward, and I will do everything in my power to continue to support our job creators.

 I am focused on creating more jobs and opportunities for all Americans and promoting pro-growth policies to support small businesses.
-Unfortunately, COVID-19 has led to unprecedented economic disruption.
-When the economy begins to open up, we need to be prepared – we need to support our small businesses […]Read More
+Unfortunately, COVID-19 has led to unprecedented economic disruption, which means we must work to support our small businesses and prepare potential employees to fill jobs as they become […]Read More